Suzuki A100

-The Suzuki A100 is a motorcycle produced by Suzuki Motor Corporation starting in 1966.
+The Suzuki A100 is a Japanese motorcycle from the Suzuki Motor Corporation with production starting in 1966.Similar models were produced by Yamaha and Kawasaki with the YB100 & KH100 models, also with a single-cylinder two-stroke engine and rotary valve being examples.

 Engine

 The Suzuki A100 is powered by a 98 cc rotary valve two-stroke single cylinder, air-cooled engine.
 The bore and stroke are each 50mm.
-The compression ratio is 6.5:1.
+The corrected compression ratio is 6.5:1.